-Details of Layer Controls (9a and 9b)
+Details of Layer Controls (9a, 9b, and 9c)

-Layer Controls can be toggled between "Weather" and "Other" by pressing the Weather or Other icon.
+Layer Controls can be toggled between "Weather", "Nav", and "Local" by pressing the Weather, Nav, or Local icon.
 The selection will be persisted across user sessions.
-Toggling to "Other" displays Local Area Knowledge (LAK) layers and Frequencies, while toggling to "Weather" displays Weather layers only.
-The "CLEAR" button clears LAK layers and Frequencies when on the "Other" tab, and only Weather layers when on the "Weather" tab.
-When on the "Other" tab, the "What is this?" link is displayed to the right of the Other icon.
-Clicking on the "What is this?" link opens a popup entitled "Other: Area Knowledge Information" which explains the LAK layers and Frequencies.
+The "CLEAR" button clears only Weather layers when on the "Weather" tab, Airspace layers when on the "Nav" tab, and LAK layers and Frequencies when on the "Local" tab.
+When on the "Local" tab, the "What is this?" link is displayed to the right of the "Local Area Knowledge" header.
+Clicking on the "What is this?" link opens a popup entitled "Local Area Knowledge Information" which explains the LAK layers and Frequencies.

-Other: Area Knowledge Information

-With the exception of government references provided within the material, Area Knowledge Information is a collection of data gathered from the experiences and insight of Flight Service Specialists.
-Area Knowledge Information is limited to and available from the following functions of the Interactive Map.

-General: Topography and aviation hazards.
-Procedures: Airspace procedures and FAA regulations.
-Weather: Weather specific to land features.
-Frequencies: Flight Service frequencies for the entire country, as well as ATC frequencies.
+Local Area Knowledge Information × Knowled insight of exception of government references provided within the material, Area ge Information is a collection of data gathered from the experiences and Flight Service Specialists.
+Area Knowledge Information is limited to and from the following functions of the Interactive Map.
+Procedu Weather Topography and aviation hazards. res: Airspace procedures and FAA regulations. : Weather specific to land features. cies: Flight Service frequencies for the entire country, as well as ATC ies. er layer controls (9a) include controls for weath

 Weather layer controls (9a) include controls for weather product layers.
 Weather product layers can be toggled on and off, and will remain in the last known state across user sessions.
-Two primary types of weather data can be displayed on the map.
+Three primary types of weather data can be displayed on the map.